francescobarbarulo/pysim/README.md

         # initialize your data structures, for instance
         self.queue.append(object)
         # if you want the module to start you need to schedule a message
-        # so that it will be trigger the handle_message function
+        # so that it will trigger the handle_message function
         msg = Message()
         self.schedule_at(msg, delay=0)